Herzogenbusch concentration camp: Diary of Helga Deen

 Helga Deen (Stettin, Germany, 6 April 1925 – Sobibor, 16 July 1943) was the author of a diary, discovered in 2004, which describes her time in the Herzogenbusch concentration camp in Vught, where she was taken during World War II at the age of 18.

 After her last diary entry, in early July 1943, Helga Deen was deported to Sobibor extermination camp and murdered.
 She was 18 years old.

 Corrie ten Boom

 Corrie ten Boom (1892–1983) and her sister Betsie (1885–1944) were detained at the Herzogenbusch camp (after four months in Scheveningen) for sheltering Jews and others at their Haarlem home from the occupation authorities.
 During that time she was detailed to work at building radios in a nearby aircraft factory under a kind prisoner-foreman.
-Just before the camp's liberation, the sisters were sent onto Ravensbruck where Betsie died.
+Just before the camp's liberation, the sisters were sent on to Ravensbruck where Betsie died.
 Corrie survived captivity and the war to describe her experiences in her autobiography The Hiding Place (1971).